SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 As Walmart transforms its business and trade associations reevaluate their priorities, misalignments may occur.
 Where they do, we directly engage our trade associations to help them understand our priorities and positions.
 We also periodically reevaluate our memberships and engagement models to ensure alignment.

-• Engagement: We communicate our strategic priorities and perspective on matters of public policy with our trade associations, policymakers and — as appropriate — the public so that our positions are known.
+• Engagement: We communicate our strategic priorities and perspective on matters of public policy with our trade associations, policymakers and—as appropriate—the public so that our positions are known.
 For example, we have shared our views on climate policy with key trade associations, the public and lawmakers (see below).

-• Membership and Financial Support Reviews: We periodically review our memberships in trade associations and determine if any adjustments are needed in our membership status or the financial support we provide to the organization.
+• Membership and financial support reviews: We periodically review our memberships in trade associations and determine if any adjustments are needed in our membership status or the financial support we provide to the organization.
 Where we generally support the organization’s priorities and the positions the organization has taken on major issues, we may maintain general membership in the organization while working to influence the organization’s direction as necessary.
 For example, we maintain general membership in the Business Roundtable and work to influence the organization as described elsewhere in this brief.
 In other instances, we may elect only to provide financial support for particular organizational initiatives.
 For example, we do not pay general membership dues to the U.S. Chamber of Commerce but financially support certain specific U.S. Chamber of Commerce initiatives including the Institute for Legal Reform, Rule of Law Coalition and Workforce Freedom Initiative.
 If a relationship — on balance — does not align with our priorities, we would end ties with the organization altogether.

 Engagement with Major Trade Associations on Climate Policy

-We have not identified any material misalignments with our major trade associations with respect to climate policy matters.
+We have not identified any material misalignments with our key trade associations with respect to climate policy matters.
 Nevertheless, in line with the overall approach described above, we engage trade associations on climate and related policy issues to help them understand our perspective.
 Examples include:

 • National Retail Federation: The National Retail Federation (NRF) is the largest retail trade association in the U.S., representing large and small retailers with a variety of business models.
 NRF represents the retail industry across a broad range of policy areas including taxes, workforce and sustainability.
-In January 2022, in partnership with Walmart and other leading retailers, NRF released the “Retailers Reaching for Net-zero” guide, a document developed with the NRF Sustainability Council (of which Walmart is a member).
+In January 2022, in partnership with Walmart and other leading retailers, NRF released the Retailers Reaching for Net-zero guide, a document developed with the NRF Sustainability Council (of which Walmart is a member).
 The guide makes the business case for reducing greenhouse gas emissions, provides a pathway for setting science-based greenhouse gas emission reduction targets and provides an extensive resource list to assist retailers in reaching their own sustainability goals.
 In January 2022, Walmart U.S. President and CEO John Furner was elected chairman of the board of NRF.
 In this capacity he will further the engagement of the association in priority policy areas, including climate.

 • International Chamber of Commerce: The International Chamber of Commerce (ICC) promotes international trade, responsible business conduct and a global approach to economic regulation.
 ICC has been the official Focal Point for Business in the United Nations Framework Convention on Climate Change (UNFCCC) process since its inception in 1992.
-At COP26, Walmart actively engaged and supported the Business and Industry NGO group (BINGO) managed by ICC.
-On behalf of this group, Walmart delivered a statement to the Parties during one of the high-level segments, which included language encouraging action on Article 6 and formalizing rules for global carbon markets.
+Walmart is a Vice Chair of the Global Environment and Energy Commission and was part of the ICC delegation at COP27.
+Walmart also engaged and supported the Business and Industry NGO group (BINGO) at COP27 managed by ICC.

 Multi-Stakeholder Coalitions